Negligent entrustment of a vehicle to an intoxicated driver.

-- The negligent entrustment was the proximate (direct, foreseeable) cause of the accident (it wouldn't have happened without it.)
+- The negligent entrustment was the proximate cause of the accident (it wouldn't have happened without it.)

 This second element is a little tricky.
-If the mom knew her daughter has a tendency to speed, but the daughter’s wreck was actually caused because she was driving drunk after the party, then intoxication is the proximate cause, and that is not something the mom may have known by her speeding tickets alone.
-Therefore, she may not be liable under Negligent Entrustment because there was an intervening cause (the daughter's alcohol consumption.)
+If the mom knew her daughter has a tendency to speed, but the daughter's wreck was actually caused because she was driving drunk after the party, then intoxication is the proximate cause, and the daughter's drunk driving is not something the mom could have predicted based on her speeding tickets alone.
+Therefore, she may not be liable under a negligent entrustment cause of action because there was an intervening cause (the daughter's alcohol consumption.)

 What must be proven to win a negligent entrustment case.

-Just because someone lets a friend or family member borrow a car, and the borrower then later drunkenly caused an accident, the negligent entrustment case against the car’s owner is just getting started.
+Just because someone lets a friend or family member borrow a car, and the borrower then later drunkenly caused an accident, it doesn't mean you have a slam-dunk negligent entrustment claim.

 Instead, your attorney must do the hard work of proving that the owner of the vehicle knew, or should have known, that the driver should NEVER have been given the keys.
 Three scenarios should help explain what we mean:

-- Johnny has just come home from alcohol rehab and he’s living with Bob.
-While Bob’s at work, Johnny gets drunk, steals Bob’s car, and crashes into the minivan.
-Bob’s not on the hook because the vehicle was taken without Bob's consent (he didn't allow Johnny to have the car.
+- Johnny has just come home from rehab for alcoholism and he's living with Bob.
+While Bob's at work, Johnny gets drunk, steals Bob's car, and crashes into the minivan.
+Bob's not on the hook because the vehicle was taken without Bob's consent (he didn't allow Johnny to have the car.)